-- If you are a Rent Stabilized or Controlled Tenant and you have received a "notice of non-renewal" or a "notice to cure," try to resolve the issue with your landlord before a Housing Court case is filed against you. - If you have bad conditions in your apartment, file an HP (repair) proceeding in Housing Court rather than withhold your rent and demand that the landlord make the necessary repairs.
-TSBs do not report HP proceedings. - If you receive a rent demand, try to settle so that you are not sued in court for nonpayment of rent.
-The filing of such a suit will likely cause you to be blacklisted.
+- If you are a rent stabilized or rent controlled tenant and you have received a "notice of non-renewal" or a "notice to cure," try to resolve the issue with your landlord before a Housing Court case is filed against you. - If you have bad conditions in your apartment, file an HP (repair) proceed-ing in Housing Court rather than with-hold your rent and demand that the landlord make the necessary repairs.
+TSBs do not report HP proceedings.

+• If you receive a rent demand, try to settle so that you are not sued in court for nonpayment of rent.
+The filing of such a suit might cause you to be blacklisted.